¡Prestad atención! (Pay attention!)

 Books and TV shows can be good ways to learn when and how to use vosotros commands.
 Just make sure the media you choose comes from Spain, since you won’t hear the vosotros in most programs from Latin America.

-For example, you could get the Castilian Spanish translation of “Harry Potter” (available on Prime!).
+For example, you could get the Castilian Spanish translation of “Harry Potter” (check for availability on Amazon Prime).
 If you’d rather practice picking out vosotros forms in spoken Spanish, you could stream the Spanish reality TV show “Hermano Mayor.”

 You can find lots of authentic examples and video content on FluentU, as well.
 FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.